gregtwallace/certwarden.com/docs/3_user_interface/9_providers/5_dns01_go_acme_le_go.md

 The format for each environment variable must be the variable name, equals sign, and the variable value (e.g. `variable_name=1234`) Do NOT include the word 'export'.
-Do NOT include quotes around the variable value.
 :::

 ![Environment Variables Example](/img/screenshots/provider_environment_variables.png)